All Episodes

 Yes.

-I gotta say this much.
+I got to say this much.

-Uh they they know so little about it that they are not inclined to care much about decisions like this.
+They know so little about it that they are not inclined to care much about decisions like this.

 And I'm speaking as a former school teacher.

-Presently I am in the United States Army, so I am now a soldier that is an upgrade from being a school teacher in the Bronx.
+Presently, I am in the United States Army, so I am now a soldier.

-It was my job, or I made it my job to post the Constitution, and presently, whenever I see people in the street, people in my church that know little or or speak as if they know much, but know very little about the Constitution.
+And presently, whenever I see people in the street, people in my church that know little or speak as if they know much, but know very little about the Constitution, I give them a copy of it.

-I carry hundreds of copies in my bag, and I give them out to people in my church, people in the street, so they can get informed and maybe start to care about this great document here, inspired by God.
+I carry hundreds of copies in my bag, and I give them out to people in my church, people in the street, so they can get informed and maybe start to care about this great document here inspired by God.

 God bless you, sir.